Black Emanuelle: Casting

 According to the account in his memoir, Albertini came across a picture of Gemser at a travel agency while he was shooting in Kenya.
 Struck by her beauty, he located her agent in Gand (Belgium).
 Upon travelling there and telling him that he wanted her to star in a film, the agent tried to dissuade him, pointing out that she could hardly pose for a photograph properly, let alone act.
 Albertini, however, insisted.
-In the meantime, the producer had called together Angelo Infanti, Karin Schubert and Gabriele Tinti, and they started shooting in Kenya.
+In the meantime, the producer had called together Angelo Infanti, Karin Schubert, and Gabriele Tinti, and they started shooting in Kenya.
 After a few days, Gemser loosened up and began to act.

-Albertini's account omits that Gemser had already appeared in two films: Amore libero - Free Love and Emmanuelle: L'antivierge.
+Albertini's account omits that Gemser had already appeared in two films: Amore libero - Free Love and Emmanuelle 2.

 Title

 Black Emanuelle was made to cash in on the success of the French film Emmanuelle with Sylvia Kristel, which was released the year before.
 Albertini claims it was he who omitted one m in the name of the lead character, in contrast to the French Emmanuelle character.
 It was deliberately omitted to avoid copyright claims.